apimation/apimation-docs/docs/yaml-tests.md

                 count: int `maximum loop count`
                 conditions: `loop exit conditions, has same properties as assert object`
                     -   ...
-            save: boolean `set if step needs to be saved into the specified collection`
+            save: boolean `true by default, set to false if step does not need to be saved into the specified collection`
-            load: boolean `set if step needs to be loaded`
+            load: boolean `true by default, set to false if step does not need to be initially saved`
-            overwrite: boolean `set if given step properties need to be overwritten, else those that can be will be appended`
+            overwrite: boolean `true by default, set to false if given step properties need not to be overwritten or else those that can be will be appended`
          -  ...